 To assist insurers and insurance agencies in monitoring their agents' compliance with the notice of change of email address requirement, the California Department of Insurance (CDI) developed an Email Address Search Report which lists all of the agents that are either appointed by the insurer or endorsed by the agency that do not have an email address on file with CDI.
 There is no cost to use this service.

-If you have come to this site because you did not receive a license renewal notice, and your license has not yet expired, you may go directly to our link.
-The online service will assist the licensee in completing the renewal application accurately to ensure that all required information is included before sending the renewal electronically to the CDI.
+Renewals: If you have come to this site because you did not receive a license renewal notice you may go directly to our Online Renewal Service link.
+The online renewal service will assist the licensee in completing the renewal application accurately to ensure that all required information is included before sending the renewal electronically to the CDI.
 This avoids many unnecessary delays.
-Licenses renewed using this service will be mailed to the individuals within three business days of submitting the renewal.
+Licenses renewed using this service will receive an email notification that states the individual's license is renewed.
 Agents and brokers who submit incomplete renewal applications by standard mail may not receive their renewed license for up to two months after submitting the application to the CDI.

 For all other inquiries, please note that your name, e-mail address (where you want our response to be sent), telephone number (should we need to contact you to clarify any point of your inquiry), and a detailed explanation of your concern, are mandatory fields.
 If these fields are not filled in, your e-mail will not be delivered to us for processing.
 The more information you can provide, the more accurately and quickly we can answer your questions.
 To submit your inquiry to the department select the following link:

-If you have any questions about this form or the license information you retrieved, please call the CDI's Producer Licensing Bureau at (800) 967-9331.
-The Call Center is available Monday through Friday, 7:00 a.m. to 5:00 p.m., excluding State Holidays.
+If you have any questions about this form or the license information you retrieved, please call the CDI's Licensing Hotline at (800) 967-9331.
+The Licensing Hotline is available Monday through Friday, 7:00 a.m. to 5:00 p.m., excluding State Holidays.
 Please be sure to include your name, telephone number, license number and e-mail address in all correspondence with the CDI.